Predictive maintenance allows operators and users of industrial infrastructures and rail networks to obtain real-time information on their assets.

 Investments in predictive maintenance reached $9.1 billion in 2016 worldwide, according to ABI Research.

-These substantial investments reflect a massive adoption of predictive maintenance concepts but are not yet enough .
+These substantial investments reflect a massive adoption of this technology but are not yet enough .

 The real growth of these solutions will be possible thanks to the massification of deployed solutions and data collected, and by the use of increasingly sophisticated tools on data processing.